asdfzxcvbn/pyzule/README.md

 open an issue for any feature requests!

 - inject deb, dylib, framework, bundle, and appex files and automatically fix dependencies when possible
-- automatically fix dependencies on CydiaSubstrate, librocketbootstrap, and libmryipc
+- automatically fix dependencies on CydiaSubstrate, librocketbootstrap, libmryipc, and Cephei*
 - copy any unknown file/folder types to app root
 - use a custom compression level
 - change app name, version, and bundle id